-- complete 3 graduate courses in Computer Science and one course with number Ig6XX and its associated zero-credit report Ig700; - with permission of the department, complete 3 graduate courses in Computer Science and a 3 credit project (CSc Ig8oo) under the direction of a member of the faculty; - or with permission of the department, complete 2 graduate courses in Computer Science and a 6 credit thesis (CSc 19900) under the direction of a member of the faculty
+- complete 3 graduate courses in Computer Science and one course with number I96XX and its associated zero-credit report I9700; - with permission of the department, complete 3 graduate courses in Computer Science and a 3 credit project (CSc Ig8oo) under the direction of a member of the faculty; - or with permission of the department, complete 2 graduate courses in Computer Science and a 6 credit thesis (CSc Iggoo) under the direction of a member of the faculty

 With the approval of the student's graduate advisor, one course in another Engineering discipline may be substituted for one of the Computer Science courses used to fulfill the Additional Requirements.
-Subtotal: 30
+Subtotal: 30 a minimum GPA of 3.00 is essential for admission.
+Provision is made for students with a strong background in an area related to Computer Science.

 Information Systems, Master of Science (M.S.)

-Admission Requirements
+Admission Requirements students.
+Selection is made through the careful evaluation of the academic background and work experience of each applicant.
+This program does not admit international applicants.

 Students entering the program are expected to have a technical or scientific bachelor's degree from an accredited institution.
 Specifically, a B.A. or B.S. degree in science or a B.S. or B.E. degree in engineering with a minimum GPA of 3.00 is essential for admission.
-Provision is made for students with a strong background in an area related to Computer
+Provision is made for